Tautological stable pair invariants of Calabi-Yau 4-folds: Introduction

 in terms of Gromov-Witten invariants of $X$, and conjectured their integrality (see Section \ref{section on GV/GW} for more detail).
 Although many evidence of the integrality conjecture has been found, notably Ionel-Parker gave a proof of the genus zero integrality in the same paper \cite{IP}, intrinsic (e.g. sheaf theoretic) understanding of such invariants is still an interesting and important problem.

-In \cite{CMT2}, Cao-Maulik-Toda gave a sheaf theoretic interpretation of \eqref{intro g=0 GV} using $\mathrm{DT}_4$ virtual classes\,\footnote{These virtual classes are defined in general by Borisov-Joyce~\cite{BJ} and in special cases by ~\cite{CL1}.
-See also the recent work of \cite{OT} for an algebro-geometric construction.} on moduli spaces of PT stable pairs and primary insertions for $\gamma \in H^4(X, \mathbb{Z})$.
+In \cite{CMT2}, Cao-Maulik-Toda gave a sheaf theoretic interpretation of \eqref{intro g=0 GV} using $\mathrm{DT}_4$ virtual classes (which are defined in general by Borisov-Joyce~\cite{BJ} and in special cases by ~\cite{CL1}, see also the recent work of Oh-Thomas \cite{OT} for an algebro-geometric construction) on moduli spaces of Pandharipande-Thomas (PT) stable pairs and primary insertions for $\gamma \in H^4(X, \mathbb{Z})$.
 The generating series of primary stable pair invariants is conjectured to be

-where $M(x)=\prod_{k\geqslant 1}(1-x^k)^{-k}$ is the MacMahon function.
+where $M(x)=\prod_{k\geqslant 1}(1-x^k)^{-k}$ is the MacMahon function (see \cite[\S0.7]{CMT2} for more details).
 Since primary stable pair invariants are integers, the integrality of GV type invariants \eqref{intro g=0 GV} is manifest from \eqref{intro:PTexp}.
 In \cite{CMT2, CKM2}, several examples were computed to support this conjecture.
 In \cite{CT1}, the authors introduced counting invariants of (Le Potier) $Z_t$-stable pairs (which recover PT stable pairs in the $t\to \infty$ limit) and used them to interpret \eqref{intro:PTexp} as a wall-crossing formula in the derived category of $X$.

 Apart from primary insertions, tautological insertions are usually interesting and important to consider, see for example \cite{EGL, Lehn} for works on algebraic surfaces.
 In the setting of CY 4-folds, Cao-Kool \cite{CK1} considered integration of Euler classes of tautological bundles on virtual classes of Hilbert schemes of points and conjectured a closed formula for the generating series.
 At the same time, Nekrasov \cite{Nek} studied their $K$-theoretic generalization on the affine space $\mathbb{C}^4$ and found connections to physics.
 Later, Cao-Kool-Monavari \cite{CKM1} generalized such $K$-theoretic invariants to Hilbert schemes of curves and moduli spaces of PT stable pairs on toric CY 4-folds.
 Remarkably, they found a conjectural formula for the generating series of ($K$-theoretic) PT stable pair invariants on the local resolved conifold $\oO_{\mathbb{P}^1}(-1,-1,0)$.
 One motivation of this paper is to understand such a formula in the cohomological limit (see \cite[Appendix B]{CKM1}) from the perspective of global compact $\mathrm{CY_4}$ geometry.